ATLX ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, June 12, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Atlas Lithium Corporation ( ATLX) alleging that the Company violated federal securities laws.
+NEW YORK, June 13, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Atlas Lithium Corporation (NASDAQ: ATLX) alleging that the Company violated federal securities laws.

 Class Period: March 25, 2022 to May 3, 2023